 Chances are that if you’re strolling around the Old Town, you’ll find your way to the Viktualienmarkt.
 As the oldest and most picturesque Munich market, this is a lively place.
 Do a little shopping, people watching and sit down to enjoy a beer with a snack.

 Other Munich attractions worth checking out

 The amount of all Munich attractions is definitely more than a couple days’ worth of a visit.
 Even if you don’t have long to spend here, there is enough to give you a taste of what the city has to offer.
-Here are just few other attractions that I planned on visiting and didn’t get around to.
+Here are just a few other attractions that I planned on visiting and didn’t get around to.
 They are all worthy addition to every visitor’s list.

 Designed in the Italian Renaissance style, the Alte Pinakothek opened in 1836 by Ludwig I. It is one of the world’s most famous art galleries with an impressive collection of 14th-18th century masters.
-Many of the works came from the Wittelsbach family collection, started by Duke Wilhelm IV in 1500s.
+Many of the works came from the Wittelsbach family collection, started by Duke Wilhelm IV in the 1500s.

 Asamkirche (Asam Church)

 The Asam Church started as a private chapel for its builders, the brothers Asam.
-They build the church in mid-18th century in the Baroque style.
+They build the church in the mid-18th century in the Baroque style.
 The church, officially named after St. Johann Nepomuk, integrates itself between rows of houses.
 Lavishly decorated inside, the outside has its own special feature.
 Those are two massive rocks at the base of the columns by the church’s entrance.